Save-Dao/guide/docs/champion-a-member.md

 sidebar_label: Champion a New Member
 ---

-Save Dao grows organically, adding new members as individual existing members deem appropriate and champion them in.
+Adbongo Org grows organically, adding new members as individual existing members deem appropriate and champion them in.
 Our championing process relies both on the Champion being a good judge of who is a good fit for the Dao as well as on the Champion’s reputation within the Dao being at stake.

 In addition to reputation, to ensure that we are only bringing the highests quality new members, Champions must also put down $SAVEx as a semi-financial stake.